What is it?

 The Ozarks is home to a large, mysterious, creature that is said by some to resemble a dark, shaggy, grotesque panther.

 The Ozark Howler is usually described as being very dark or black, having stout legs, powerful shoulders, long claws, long canine teeth, and a muscular body.
 It is said to have a shorter tail, sometimes described as having rings like a raccoon’s tail, but fainter.
 It is described as having some lynx-like features such as pointy ears and possibly a split-beard that may be mistaken for saber-teeth at a distance, but some witnesses insist that they saw saber-teeth or “tusks.”
-Because of these features, some believe the Ozark howler to be a lynx, a very large bobcat, or perhaps a mountain lion – sometimes referred to a catamount (short for “cat of the mountains”).
+Because of these features, some believe the Ozark howler to be a lynx, a very large bobcat, or perhaps a mountain lion – sometimes referred to as a catamount (short for “cat of the mountains”).

 However, full-grown Ozark Howlers are said to be several times larger than a typical mountain lion and are nearly always referred to as panthers.
 The Ozark Howler is known for making a variety of strange sounds resembling the full repertoire of a typical panther.
 It is apparently migratory, but at certain times of the year it will settle in an area and is territorial.
 It leaves territory marking signs such as claw raking on trees, prey remains, large catlike teeth marks, and, rarely, tracks.
 The remains of its prey can be found high in trees, hidden under brambles, between rocks, or in caves.

 Because of its description, signs, and behavior resemble a panther, many believe that the Ozark Howler is simply a huge, unidentified panther, or perhaps a living, ancient relic American cat from the fossil records.
 But unlike a panther, its screams and howls can be heard from miles away.
-There are reports of it being able to walk bipedally over a short distance, and because it naturally carries its head low to the ground, there are some reports of them being “headless.”
+There are reports of it being able to walk on two legs over a short distance, and because it naturally carries its head low to the ground, there are some reports of them being “headless.”
 It is sometimes said to have bushy fur and a slight snout.